Transcript: NPR's Interview With China's Ambassador To The U.S.

 No, no. You see, all the people who are running Hong Kong, none of them is from Beijing.

-But chosen by Beijing and/or China, or the choice is influenced by Beijing.
-There are the candidates ...
+But chosen by Beijing ... or the choice is influenced by Beijing.
+There are a limited number of candidates.

-The process is very clear in the, in the Basic Law.
-They have to go through nominating kind of a committee or commission — the members of this body are all from Hong Kong.
-They nominate — they recommend to the central government.
+The process is very clear in the Basic Law.
+They have to go through nominating kind of a committee or commission.
+The members of this body are all from Hong Kong.
+They nominate, they recommend to the central government.
 The central government just appoint him or her.
 There is a process starting from Hong Kong, not from Beijing.

 Is there anything that can legitimately change to answer the aspirations of the people who've taken to the streets?